nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

    _Table names define relationship types, and are (with the exception of_ `collection_defined_by_project`_) somewhat nonspecific by design.
-   Note in particular that the relationships represented here **may** mask transitively-collapsed versions of more complex relationship networks in the native DCC metadataset.
+   Note in particular that relationships between core entities represented here **may** mask transitively-collapsed versions of more complex relationship networks in the native DCC metadataset.
 The specification of precise rules governing native-to-C2M2 metadata mappings (or approximations) are left to DCC serialization staff and relevant investigators; CFDE staff will be available as needed to offer feedback and guidance when navigating these issues._

    _Please see the relevant sections of the_